UnGast/SkiaKit/README.md

 <br>

-GN build args on Linux:
+GN build args on Ubuntu:

 ```
 is_official_build = true